pytest-dev/pytest/doc/en/deprecations.rst

 Deprecations and Removals
 =========================

-This page lists all pytest features that are currently deprecated or have been removed in previous major releases.
+This page lists all pytest features that are currently deprecated or have been removed in past major releases.
-The objective is to give users a clear rationale why a certain feature has been removed, and what alternatives can be used instead.
+The objective is to give users a clear rationale why a certain feature has been removed, and what alternatives should be used instead.

 Deprecated Features
 -------------------

+Below is a complete list of all pytest features which are considered deprecated.
+Using those features will issue :class:`_pytest.warning_types.PytestWarning` or subclasses, which can be filtered using :ref:`standard warning filters <warnings>`.

 ``Config.warn`` and ``Node.warn``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~